 Willful or malicious desertion or the absence of either party without reasonable cause for one whole year can be cited in a fault divorce.
 If one of the parties has resided in Tennessee for at least two years, they could file for divorce on those grounds.
 Alternatively, they could file under desertion if they have been absent for just one year.

 If someone is cruel or inhumane to their spouse, it would be appropriate to file the divorce case under inappropriate marital conduct.
 For behavior to be cruel or inhumane, a person’s actions toward their spouse would have to make cohabitation unsafe and improper, which can also be cited in the pleadings as inappropriate marital conduct.

 Prison confinement could be categorized as inappropriate marital conduct in a fault divorce if a party has been incarcerated for a period of time.
 A spouse could also be faulted for being convicted of a felony.

 If one spouse is unable to have sexual intercourse, that could be used as a fault in a divorce case.
 State law provides that, in order for the issue to be used as grounds for divorce, either party at the time of the marriage was, and remains, naturally impotent and incapable of procreation.

-A skilled local lawyer who is experienced in fault divorce cases could examine the specific circumstances of a couple’s marriage and determine if any of these faults were committed.
+A skilled lawyer who is experienced in fault divorce cases in Chattanooga could examine the specific circumstances of a couple’s marriage and determine if any of these faults were committed.

 The legal landscape can be complex and difficult to navigate for someone who does not have experience in this area of law, and these cases are often contentious and highly emotional.
 An experienced Chattanooga fault divorce attorney could help you through your case and give you peace of mind while you move forward to this new phase in your life.
 Schedule an initial consultation today.